Street Dance of China: Controversies

-Originally scheduled to appear in Street Dance of China, the star captain Jackson Wang, jumped to the same type of variety show "Hot-Blood Street Dance Troupe", which caused dissatisfaction with the producer Youku, while the artist Jackson responded that "it is purely a normal business choice."
+Originally scheduled to appear in Street Dance of China, the star captain Jackson Wang, jumped to the same type of variety show Hot Blood Dance Crew, which caused dissatisfaction with the producer Youku, while the artist Jackson responded that "it is purely a normal business choice."

 The program team first apologized for misspelling Yi Yang Qianxi's name on the signboard.
 After the second episode aired, the show made a public apology for Huang Zitao's misleading editing.
 After the program was released one after another, Han Geng (Gengxin Studio) asked the producer to apologize to the Devil Editing, and Luo Zhixiang also posted a Weibo protest against the program group, maliciously reversing the sequence of the films, and deliberately creating confrontation among fans.